 We will consult with the client's preferred Financial Advisor (FA), introduce them to one if they don't have one, and seek advice for complex cases.
 We will conduct our due diligence to ensure that the FA's service, pricing transparency, and business ethics are as excellent as ours.

-Benefit to the Financial advisor:
+Benefit to the Financial Advisor:

 As part of your everyday financial planning advice, you advise clients of the need to make a Will.
-In reality how many actually take your advice?
+In reality, how many take your advice?
 Or, if they have done so and sought the services of a solicitor, has your client been given contradictory advice?
 Many a good financial planning project and relationship that has taken many years to establish has been lost to ‘external reference’; so understandably, it is not always in your best interest for your clients to seek the advice of another ‘professional’.

-By tracking the source of all referrals and their referrals and so on to three levels deep, you may gain business from Executors, witnesses, guardians and attorneys.
+By tracking the source of all referrals and their referrals, and so on, to three levels deep, you may gain business from executors, witnesses, guardians, and attorneys.

 You may not have the time or the inclination to spend hours sitting in front of a computer screen drafting Wills, and besides, your time is spent doing what you do best.